- You can apply for any item on interlibrary loan that is not in stock in this library.

 - The British Library have produced a useful EThOS FAQ and a useful guide Tips for subject searching in EThOS.

-- If you require any further assistance or need help to locate non-UK theses, please email firstname.lastname@example.org or Contact Us.
+- If you require any further assistance or need help to locate non-UK theses, please email firstname.lastname@example.org

 - If you need a thesis from a UK institution not on the list of participating institutions, please submit an Interlibrary loan request in the usual way.